Chapter 62 BWV 165 O heilges Geist- und Wasserbad

 C 165 is a slight work in comparison with both its sister cantata C 194 and C 20 (vol 2, chapter 2) which followed a week later, ushering in the chorale/fantasia cycle.
 But many may judge it to be a work superior to some of the other adaptations of earlier compositions that appear late in cycle 1; this is particularly true of the two recitatives.
 There is no chorus but that aside, the overall structure is a familiar one, alternating arias and recitatives leading to a concluding chorale.
 All four voices are employed as soloists, uniting in the final movement.
 The instrumental support is for strings and continuo only, with a single bassoon stipulated but having no independent role.
 It merely adds bite to the bass line when required.

 The opening soprano aria is a perfect example of Bach’s ability to create a silk purse from a sow’s ear.
-The main theme has only minor musical interest to offer and looks much like the invention of an average student; it has little of character to grip the imagination.
+The main melody has only minor musical interest to offer and looks much like the invention of an average student; it has little of character to grip the imagination.
 The rising scale of four notes turns back on itself before becoming a stream of semiquavers.
 Introduced by the first violins it is thence taken up by each of the three lower strings in the form of a fugal exposition.
 A full contrapuntal texture is then followed by a fifth (redundant) statement of the theme again on the first violins.
 This leads to the cadence where the voice enters, still with the same theme.
 Each subject statement dissolves into a semi-quaver stream which may be designated a countersubject.

 If this sounds overly complicated, look at the bar-by-bar diagram below, the main subject designated as A and the semi-quaver passages by s/qu.
 The soprano enters at bar 9.